hark130/keen-risk/slides_raw/08_04-C_Prog-Data_Structures-Hash_Table.rst

 Data Structure Bookkeeping
 ========================================

-How can a data structure dream?
+How does a data structure dream?

 .. code:: c